HSOFEUP/431homework/README.md

 # 431homework

-Homework Assignments for PQHS/CRSP/MPHP 431
+There are six main Homework Assignments for PQHS/CRSP/MPHP 431.

 The schedule is